GPU-based track-finding for the J-PARC muon g-2/EDM experiment: Introduction

 where the uncertainties are from the electroweak, leading-order hadronic, and higher-order hadronic contributions in $a_\mu^{\mathrm{SM}}$.
 The errors are the statistical, systematic, and external parameter uncertainties combined in quadrature in $a_\mu^{\mathrm{exp}}$.
 A comparison between the Fermilab result from Run-1/2/3 presented here, $a_\mu(\mathrm{exp})$, and the prediction from the 2020 white paper yields a discrepancy of $5.0\sigma$.
 This deviation from the SM prediction could hint at new physics, motivating more precise measurements of \( a_\mu \).

-The result from the current experimental measurement\cite{collaboration2025measurementpositivemuonanomalous, PhysRevD.73.072003, PhysRevD.98.030001}, and the updated prediction of \( a_{\mu} \) from white paper 2025~\cite{PhysRevD.98.030001, aliberti2025anomalousmagneticmomentmuon} is given by:
+The result from the current experimental measurement and the updated prediction of \( a_{\mu} \) from white paper 2025 is given by~\cite{muon2025measurement, PhysRevD.98.030001, ALIBERTI20251}:

 Though the new results have reduced the tension between the SM model value and experimental value of \( a_\mu \), it is important and intriguing to validate the experimental result with a new approach and new systematics.

-The J-PARC muon \textit{g-2}/EDM experiment is designed to measure $a_\mu$ and $\eta$ using a technique different from that used in previous experiments that used the magic gamma approach~\cite{PhysRevD.73.072003}.
+With the data-taking expected in 2030 for the J-PARC muon g-2/EDM experiment, simulation studies are being performed to benchmark and understand the performance of the detector and its associated algorithms.
+Critical for the success of the experiment is the track reconstruction algorithm which estimates the momentum of the decay positrons and associates them with an unique muon.
+At this juncture, the track-finding algorithm imposes a performance bottleneck that slows down the track-reconstruction pipeline.
+Simulation studies have shown that a 10$\times$ speed-up is required to match up with the expected muon rates.
+To that end, several studies have been undertaken to identify possible approaches to improve the track-finding performance in terms of the execution time and efficiency.

-In this note, we explore the use of GPU parallelism~\cite{owens2008gpu} to speed up the track-finding process, using Geant4\cite{Agostinelli2003GEANT4}-simulated positron tracks generated with the "g2esoft" framework, which is developed for simulation and track reconstruction for the J-PARC muon \textit{g-2}/EDM experiment.
+In this study, we explore the use of GPU parallelism to speed up the track-finding process using Geant4-simulated positron tracks generated with the "g2esoft" framework developed for simulation and track reconstruction for the J-PARC muon \textit{g-2}/EDM experiment \cite{owens2008gpu, Agostinelli2003GEANT4}.
 Section~\ref{Experimental Method} briefly describes the experimental setup of the J-PARC muon $g\!-\!2$/EDM experiment.
-Simulation studies follow this in Section~\ref{Simulation studies}, the track-finding procedure in Section~\ref{Track Finding}, and a comparison between CPU- and GPU-based approaches in Sections~\ref{CPU-Based Approach} and~\ref{GPU based approach}, respectively.
-Finally, we analyze the performance results in Section~\ref{Analysis} and present our conclusions in Section~\ref{Summary and conclusion}.
+Simulation studies follow this in section~\ref{Simulation studies}, the track-finding procedure in section~\ref{Track Finding}, and a comparison between CPU- and GPU-based approaches in sections~\ref{CPU-approach} and~\ref{GPU-approach}, respectively.
+Finally, we analyze the performance results in section~\ref{Analysis} and present our conclusions in section~\ref{Summary and conclusions}.

-\section{Experimental Method}
+\section{Experimental method}